RKO Colonial Theatre

 2 people favorited this theater

-This Dayton theatre opened on November 12, 1912 to much fanfare.
+The Colonial Theatre opened on November 12, 1912 to much fanfare.
 The owner Edward W. Hanley spared no expense and his architect obliged by traveling to several theatres in the East for ideas.
 The theatre had no gallery, only a first floor and a balcony which was divided into two sections by an aisle that ran parallel with the row of seats.
 This arrangement allowed the charging of two different prices, separating the upper row from the more desirable seats, which were reserved.
 The theatre also featured twenty individual dressing rooms as well as two chorus rooms.

 During its heyday the Colonial Theatre featured there own house chorus, the Colonialettes and band.
 Such famous acts as the Three Stooges, Jimmy Durante, Ozzy & Harriet as well as many others graced the Colonial Theatre stage.

 In 1930, the Colonial Theatre became part of RKO and started showing second run and B movies and by 1964 the theatre was sold to St. John’s Lutheran Church.
-They demolished it to build their new church.
+They demolished it in 1965 to build their new church.
 The company hired to demolish the theatre had their work cut out for them; the theatre did not die easily with it’s solid construction.

 Just login to your account and subscribe to this theater